publishpress/PublishPress-Blocks/readme.txt

 = Does Advanced Gutenberg slowing down my website? = The plugin has almost NO impact on page load, it's only loaded during the edition process.

+= What is the Gutenberg version version resuired to run Advanced Gutenberg plugin properly? = The latest one, always!
+We're testing it with previous versions but the latest version of Gutenberg brings new features for developer and allow better content edition.

 = Is Advanced Gutenberg free? =
 Yes, totally free of charge.